 Drafting a shared parental leave policy

-Maternity allowance is a payment, whereas shared parental leave is time off.
+Maternity allowance is a separate payment given by the government if an employee isn’t eligible for SMP, whereas shared parental leave is time off.
 Having maternity policies in place does not mean you have, by extension, an SPL policy.

 Another element to consider is the fact that there have been cases where employees taking shared parental leave face discrimination.

-Your policy should ensure that anyone taking SPL does not have to deal with discrimination, harassment or bullying, and if they do, they have the correct procedures in place to protect them.
+Your policy should ensure that anyone taking SPL does not have to deal with discrimination, harassment, or bullying, and if they do, they have the correct procedures in place to protect them.
+You can always use your policies on maternity leave and statutory maternity pay as a basis to begin constructing your shared parental leave policy.

 Some vital elements to include in your SPL policy are: